senaite/senaite2.com/docs/quickstart.md

 - Title: `Chemistry`
 - Description: `Analytical chemistry department`

-Click the "Save" button when you are done.
+Click the *Save* button when you are done.

 ### Add Analysis Categories